yamautomate/ShellGPT/README.md

-# PowerGPT - A PowerShell Module for the APIs of OpenAI.
+# ShellGPT - A PowerShell Module for the APIs of OpenAI.

-The [`PowerGPT`](https://www.powershellgallery.com/packages/CompletionAPI/1.0) PowerShell Module is a command-line tool that provides an easy-to-use interface for accessing OpenAI's GPT API Endpoints using PowerShell.
+The [`ShellGPT`](https://www.powershellgallery.com/packages/CompletionAPI/1.0) PowerShell Module is a command-line tool that provides an easy-to-use interface for accessing OpenAI's GPT API Endpoints using PowerShell.
 With this wrapper, you can generate natural language text, translate text, summarize articles, create images, create fine-tuned models, feed text-files, PDFs and .JSONs from your local device and more.

 The wrapper provides a simple syntax for calling the API and handling the response, making it easy to integrate GPT into your PowerShell scripts or applications.
-PowerGPT makes it easy to access the full potential of GPT from the comfort of your command line.
+ShellGPT makes it easy to access the full potential of GPT from the comfort of your command line.

 This module is made by the community and not OpenAI.